Tampa Schools with Digital Media Production Courses

 Schools in the Tampa area provide students with several options for studying digital media production.
 This article looks at three schools that are all within 20 minutes of the downtown area and that provide a great variety of degree programs in various areas of digital media.
 This article examines degree programs at various levels at these schools.
 Additionally, information including tuition, enrollment, graduation rates and acceptance rates at each school is presented in a table that prospective students may find useful.
 At the end of the article are some facts about other Tampa-area schools that offer courses in digital media production and related fields.

 - Individuals looking to attend classes along with a large student body at a public university can consider the University of South Florida, which is about 10 miles from downtown Tampa.
 It offers two bachelor's degree programs and a master's program in studio art.

-- Those wanting to attend a community college that offers cheaper tuition prices than a university can find relevant options at Hillsborough Community College, approximately five miles from downtown.
+- Those wanting to attend a community college that offers cheaper tuition prices than a university can find relevant options at Hillsborough Community College, approximately two miles from downtown.
 This school offers several certificate and associate's degree programs in various specialty areas of digital media, such as Web production and digital television.

 Comparison of Schools

 Students should be aware of many factors when considering a school.
 The following table presents important information about these three institutions in a format that makes it simple to compare them.